|Full Name||Muthuvel Karunanidhi Alagiri|

 in pounds- 190 lbs

-• 31 May 2009: Member of Union Cabinet Minister, chemicals and fertilizers.
+• 31 May 2009: Became a member of the Union Cabinet Minister, chemicals and fertilizers.

 • 24 January 2014: He was removed from the DMK party as a member and as a Secretary.

 |Address||25/4 A, Sathya Sai Nagar, TVS Nagar, Madurai, Tamil Nadu|